shezik/esp15c/docs/README.md

  Based on [Tom Fors' early iPhone port](https://code.google.com/archive/p/hpcalc-iphone/).

 ## Current status
 Emulation seems to be working.
+LCD driver is done.
 Haven't implemented a keyboard yet, it reads from Serial.
 **Any line commented with *debug* is buggy, added to make everything work for now *(bodging)*, or completely malfunctioning.
 Contributions are very welcomed.**

 ### Installation